Docking (animal): Sheep

 A lamb in Australia which has not had its tail docked.
-However, tail docking for sheep is common there.
+Undocked sheep are not common there.

 A lamb about to be docked (1920).
 According to the source, "There is more than one way to dock lambs.
 Their tails may be cut off with a sharp jack-knife.
 It used to be the custom to chop them off on a block by means of a chisel and mallet."

 Many breeds of sheep have their tails docked to reduce the risk of fly strike.
 Mulesing is also used for that purpose.
 Docking also makes it easier to view a grown ewe's udders to detect potential problems.

 While tail docking is an effective preventive method in some cases, if it is not carried out correctly it may result in other problems such as ill thrift or rectal prolapse.
 In lambs, tail docking at the distal end of the caudal folds tends to minimize docking effects on incidence of rectal prolapse.
 Docking at that length has been recommended by the American Veterinary Medical Association.
 In the UK, the law states that for sheep, docked tails should at a minimum cover the anus in male lambs, and the vulva in female lambs.
 These minimum lengths are also recommended in Canada.

 Depending on the animal and the culture, docking may be done by cutting (knife or other blade), searing (gas or electrically heated searing iron), or constriction methods, i.e. rubber ring elastration.
 The Canadian Veterinary Medical Association indicates that pain, stress, recovery time and complications associated with docking of livestock will be minimized by docking when animals are under one week of age.
 However, docking of lambs within 24 hours of birth is not recommended, as it may interfere with ingestion of colostrum and/or formation of the maternal bond.
 In the UK the law requires that docking on sheep using constriction methods must be performed within the first week of the animal's life.
 The UK Farm Animal Welfare Council has noted that this limitation can be problematic in management of hill flocks where normal practice is to handle lambs as little as possible during the first week "to avoid mis-mothering, mis-adventure and injury."

+Many breeds of wild sheep naturally have short tails and do not require docking.
+Sheep having such long tails at all is more a byproduct of human selective breeding over centuries to favor sheep with more wool to shear and sell, which had the additional unintended effect of favoring long, wooly tails as well.
+With demand for wool remaining depressed with the rise of competitor fibers for clothing, there has been more interest in possibly reversing this unintentional shift, as a sheep's wool has become a comparatively smaller portion of its value.
+Various projects have researched breeding or using gene editing for shorter tails, which would lessen the need for docking.